Everglades City, Florida: Geography

-It is at the mouth of the Barron River, on Chokoloskee Bay.
+Everglades City is at the mouth of the Barron River, on Chokoloskee Bay.
 Chokoloskee Bay is approximately 10 mi long and 2 mi wide, and runs southeast to northwest along the mainland of Collier County.
 It is separated from the Gulf of Mexico by the northern end of the Ten Thousand Islands.
 According to the United States Census Bureau, the city has a total area of 1.2 sqmi, of which 0.9 sqmi is land and 0.2 sqmi (21.01%) is water.

 Climate

-According to the Köppen climate classification, Everglades City has a tropical savanna climate (Aw).
+Everglades City has a tropical climate, similar to the climate found in much of the Caribbean.
+It is part of the only region in the 48 contiguous states that falls under that category.
+More specifically, it generally has a tropical savanna climate (Köppen climate classification: Aw), bordering a tropical monsoon climate (Köppen climate classification: Am).

 Demographics

-2020 census
+2010 and 2020 census

-As of the 2020 United States census, there were 352 people, 101 households, and 57 families residing in the city.
+As of the 2020 United States census, there were 352 people, 103 households, and 59 families residing in the city.

+As of the 2010 United States census, there were 400 people, 106 households, and 80 families residing in the city.